Probate Q&A Series

 Required Court Forms

-You file these documents at the clerk’s office in the county where the ward lives:
+You file these documents at the clerk’s office in the county where the guardianship is pending:

 • Petition for Appointment of Successor Guardian.
 Available from the North Carolina Administrative Office of the Courts (NC AOC).

 • Order Appointing Successor Guardian.
-The judge signs this if they approve your petition.
+The clerk signs this if the petition is approved.

 • Letters of Appointment as Successor Guardian.
-Official document granting authority once the judge signs the order.
+Official document granting authority once the clerk signs the order.
 See NCGS § 35A-1219: NCGS § 35A-1219.

 Filing Steps

-1. Prepare the petition and attach proof of the prior guardian’s death or incapacity.
+1. Prepare the petition and attach proof supporting the need for a successor guardian.

-2. Complete all AOC forms and attach required documents.
+2. Complete the required AOC forms and attach supporting documents.

 3. File the packet at the clerk’s office and pay any filing fee.

-5. Attend the hearing with your evidence and proposed successor guardian present.
+5. Attend any hearing if one is scheduled and present your evidence and proposed successor guardian.

 Quick Reference List